Alex-CodeLab/NodeMonitor/README.md

 A realtime, super lightweight Framework for monitoring servers, nodes.

-Can be used with without a frontend dashboard (using Flask)
+Can be used with or without a frontend dashboard (using Flask)

 Goals:
 - simple and efficient
 - small footprint (few external libraries)
-- easy to audit
+- easy to audit (less then 500lines of code)
 - super easy to extend
 - extremely low cpu/memory usage
 - capable of running on SBC or IoT devices
-- modules for BTC/Lightning
+- (modules for BTC/Lightning)
+- (alerting mechanism )

 ------------